 Your doctor or nurse might ask you to take part in a trial to improve treatments for triple negative breast cancer.

-Doctors are testing a hormone therapy called enzalutamide for breast cancer with androgen receptors.
+Researchers are looking at different chemotherapy drugs and also combining them with targeted cancer drugs.
+Doctors are testing a hormone therapy called enzalutamide for breast cancers that have androgen receptors.
 Androgens are hormones made in both men and women.
 Some triple negative breast cancers have androgen receptors.

 Trials for advanced triple negative breast cancer

-Trials are comparing different types of chemotherapy to see which one is better at treating advanced disease.
+Trials are comparing different types of chemotherapy to see which are better at treating advanced disease.
 For example, researchers are waiting for the results of the Triple Negative Trial (TNT) to find out whether it is better to use carboplatin or docetaxel.